Elie-A-98/yeager-dapp/frontend/README.md

 # Announcement

-**Please note that there are some things I would do differently in real a project.
-For the reason of sticking to the requirements and showing my capabilities I didn't use a ui library and I manually implemented some stuff that are better provided by libraries like nuxt or quasar, toasts and form composables**
+**I didn't use a ui library and I manually implemented some stuff that are better provided by libraries like nuxt or quasar, toasts and form composables.
+In a real world apllication it is better to use libraries for these concerns**

 # Front-End Web App